auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 To get a [Refresh Token](/refresh-token) during authentication, use the `offline_access` scope.
 You can use the Refresh Token to request a new Access Token when the previous one expires.

-First, import the `Auth0` module to the file from which you wish to present the login page:
+First, import the `Auth0` module to the file that will present the login page:

 ${snippet(meta.snippets.setup)}